When it comes to keeping your body’s muscles fit, you often hear the expression “use it or lose it.”

 1. Dedicate yourself to new learning.

 Put 15 minutes in your day to learn something new.
 Einstein said that if anyone spends 15 minutes a day learning something new, in a year he or she will be an expert!
 Learn by taking a class.
 Try square-dancing, chess, tai chi, yoga, or sculpture.
-Parents, work with modeling clay or Playdough with your kids.
+Parents, work with modeling clay or Playdough with your kids to boost their brains.
 It helps develop agility and hand-brain coordination!

 2. Cross train at work.